vivalamoochicken/arduino-smx-fsr/README.md

   - [Introduction](#introduction)
   - [Installation](#installation)
   - [Credits](#credits)
+  - [Revert to Stock SMX]

 ## Introduction
 This guide is meant to be supplementary material to the existing guide [teejusb/fsr](https://github.com/teejusb/fsr).
 For setting up an Arduino/Teensy board to work with the SMX FSRs, please follow that guide and the ones also listed within it.
 The concept is the same, and I used jumper cables to bridge the connection to the stock FSRs as seen in the [Installation](#installation) section.

 This implementation is meant to preserve as much of the base hardware as possible in the SMX pad to ensure it can be converted back to be played with the orignal SMX software.
-The only component removed from the pad is the power switch/adapter at the front of the pad where the power cable is connected so that the new wires that go to the FSRs can go into it externally as this particular implementation houses the Arduino outside of the pad.
+The only component removed from the pad is the power switch box at the front of the pad where the power cable is connected so that the new wires that go to the FSRs can go into it externally as this particular implementation houses the Arduino outside of the pad.
 This guide will go into more detail about suggestions on better ways to house the Arduino and wires in the [Installation](#installation) section.

 ## Installation
 Setting up FSRs for gameplay with an app to adjust the sensitivities happens in three parts.